WPPX-TV: Construction and launch

 Though channel 61 had been allocated to Wilmington since 1966, the channel attracted little interest for primarily economic reasons.
 As Wilmington is part of the Philadelphia television market, any station on the channel would have to compete with Philadelphia stations for viewers and program rights.
 Rollins, Inc., withdrew its application in 1971 and opted to enter the cable television business instead.
-However, as the 1970s ended, interest began to surge in the channel, and at least one group was conducting ascertainment studies in the community in February 1979.
+However, as the 1970s ended, interest began to surge in the channel, and at least one group was conducting necessary pre-application studies of community needs in February 1979.
 By September 1980, there were three applications on file for channel 61.
 Sixty-One Corporation proposed a subscription television outlet, HHL Broadcasting a commercial independent, and Delaware Valley Broadcasters initially pitched a station with Christian and family-oriented programming.
 The field had ballooned to seven by January 1982, when the Federal Communications Commission (FCC) designated the various applications for comparative hearing.

-Delaware Valley Broadcasters was awarded the construction permit in 1983 and initially selected the call sign WDVI.
+Delaware Valley Broadcasters was awarded the construction permit and initially selected the call sign WDVI.
 The group remained low-profile until July 1985, when it announced an October start date and some details of its proposed programming as a commercial independent.
-However, channel 61 would be beset by a year of delays and other changes.
-By September, the proposed call sign had changed to WBOT-TV (the "Best of Television") to avoid confusion with WPVI-TV in Philadelphia, and construction was under way on the downtown Wilmington studios and the transmitter site in South Harrison Township, New Jersey.
+By September, the proposed call sign had changed to WBOT-TV (the "best of television") to avoid confusion with WPVI-TV in Philadelphia, and construction on the downtown Wilmington studios and the transmitter site in South Harrison Township, New Jersey, had started.
 A keystone of the station's new programming was to be a series of 75 Philadelphia Big 5 basketball games.
 However, the second selection of a call sign drew the ire of WBOC-TV in Salisbury, Maryland; the two signals would overlap around Dover.
 WBOC-TV alleged confusion would result from the launch of WBOT-TV and that it had received telephone calls intended to reach the Wilmington outlet.
 WBOC-TV won a lawsuit against Delaware Valley Broadcasters in Delaware Chancery Court, resulting in a call sign change to WTGI-TV.